hypermodern-python/website/docs/chapter02.md

 Filenames in coverage data point to the installed package in the Nox environment.
 Not only are those paths hard to read, they also depend on the Python version used.
-Let's tell Coverage.py how to map the paths back to the source code, so they are grouped correctly in the coverage report, using the `tool.coverage.paths` option:
+Let's tell Coverage.py how to map the paths back to the source code, so the coverage data can be aggregated correctly for the coverage report.
+This is done using the `tool.coverage.paths` option:

 ```{code-block} toml
 ---